Menu

 Overview of the relevant visa and residence titles for employees

-Nationals who require a visa to enter Germany or who cannot change their status (tourist) in Germany despite being entitled to enter without a visa must first apply for a visa in their home country or country of residence.
+Nationals who require a national visa (category “D”) to enter Germany or who cannot change their status (tourist) in Germany despite being entitled to enter without a visa must first apply for a national visa in their home country or country of residence.

 Nationals who enter the country without a visa and can change their status here (tourist to employee/self-employed person) must have applied for and received a corresponding residence permit from the State Immigration Office before taking up work.